Tdude/sentence-slider/readme.md

 ## To use this text slider

+This is a Wordpress plugin installed via the normal WP plugins install page.
+You may also copy the PHP to your theme's functions.php.
+If you do so, you're on your own.
-Install this code in your theme's functions.php or as a plugin Go to the new "Sentence Slider" menu in your WordPress admin Add your sentences
+Go to the new "Sentence Slider" menu in your WordPress admin.
+Add your sentences.
-Use the shortcode [sentence_slider] anywhere you want to display the slider
+Use the shortcode [sentence_slider] anywhere you want to display the slider.

 ## Features